lockevod/Karoo-Power_Extension/README.md

 - Added wind speed parameter with openmeteo (from Timklge repository headwind).
 - Added FTP to smooth the power estimation.
 - Added wind speed using openweathermap.
+- Added cadence to discard some power estimations (cadence lower than 10 rpm when you don't go uphill ).
+Cadence is better estimator than speed, but we cannot use directly because we need to know torque (and don't have this value)
+But we can use cadence to discard some bad estimations (when you go down a hill, for example, and you don't pedal).

 ## Known issues